-The NJTPA conducts a variety of studies each year focused on transportation issues identified in the Regional Transportation Plan.
+The NJTPA conducts a variety of studies each year focused on transportation issues identified in the Long Range Transportation Plan.
 From the adequacy of freight movement facilities to promising applications of new traffic control technologies to forecasts of future trends and conditions, the studies explore issues that affect the entire northern New Jersey region.
 The goal is to better understand the issues and explore strategies and projects to improve regional mobility.

 Current and Completed Studies are listed below.